PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 significant, tangible value to the PowerShell community.
 In a nutshell, we can and should do better.

+Note that there is a [related RFC about adding a `~&` ThreadJob operator](https://github.com/PowerShell/PowerShell-RFC/pull/205).

 ## Motivation

 As a user,<br/>